markushaslinger/dotnet-project-templates-leo/readme.md

 - Includes a basic GH actions workflow for CI
 - By default binds to port 5200
 - Assumes a PostgreSQL database, but can be easily replaced with other providers
+- Does _not_ include:
-- Contains no auth on purpose (should be handled via dedicated OIDC provider)
+  - Auth: should be handled via dedicated OIDC provider and explained in an explicit assignment
-  - Also is set up only for HTTP, since SSL termination should be handled by a reverse proxy
+  - HTTPS: SSL termination should be handled by a reverse proxy when deployed
+  - Swagger-UI: No longer part of the official template and also not needed when a `.http` file exists
+  - Dockerfile: deployment should be explained separately

 > Syntax: `dotnet new leowebapi -n <ASSIGNMNET_NAME> -o .`